JoshNel54/BMMB554---Joshua/docs/index.md

 > **Important**
 >
-> I am an international student, looking to network for potential career opportunities
+> I am an international student looking to network for potential career opportunities